American Mahjong FAQ

 Two same-suit exposures = they're building a same-suit hand.
 Stop feeding them tiles in that suit.

-3+ exposures means an opponent is one tile away from winning.
+3+ exposures means an opponent could be as little as one tile from winning.
 Only discard tiles you are certain they cannot use.

 Folding means you stop trying to win and start discarding only the safest tiles you can.
 You keep playing — you just don't want to be the one who feeds the winner.